Running u9fs on macOS

 but I don’t like sticking that in additional places.

-I create a new user, unixroot
+I create a new user, unixroot, and use that.

 So my file looks like: